odsod/language-based-security-report/report.md

 Conclusions
 -----------

+### Convention over configuration

+Ruby on Rails is a very convenient framework to work in.
+The system has been designed such that a developer shouldn't need to make unnecessary configurations in order to get a functioning server.
+The ease of use have boosted the platform's popularity since it allows the developer to stay productive, but to what cost?
+If "convention over configuration" was to be abandoned, then would the users abandon Ruby on Rails?
+When taking these questions into consideration, one might also question if there would be any users left if the platform is considered insecure.

+### Secure by default

+It is a fact that without including a vulnerable XML parser into the application middleware by default, the severity of the vulnerability would have been mitigated.
+Then, only those who had explicitly enabled XML parsing would be vulnerable, but instead basically every Rails application on the internet was vulnerable.
+The idiomatic way of preventing this would have been to disable the XML parser altogether by default, but the Rails developers instead chose to just disallow the type="yaml" attribute on XML documents.

 ### Added security from type safety

 From our comparison with Haskell, we can draw the following conclusion: there